 Homeowner’s insurance is not only to protect yourself and your possessions, but it is also to protect your mortgage lenders investment.
 This gives them protection should something like a man-made or natural disaster damage or destroy the property before they get a chance to collect their money through premium payments.

 The Primary Coverage Issues With Homeowner’s Insurance

 - Dwelling – this part of your policy insures for any damage or destruction that affects the home itself.
-Some of the covered hazards include fire, smoke, lightning strikes, windstorms, hail, explosion, vandalism, damage cause by ice or snow, etc. It’s important to think about the types of damage that are reasonably possible for the area you live.
+Some of the covered hazards include fire, smoke, lightning strikes, windstorms, hail, explosion, vandalism, damage caused by ice or snow, etc. It’s important to think about the types of damage that are reasonably possible for the area you live in.

-- Other structures – other structure coverage is included to cover any other structures located on your property that are not physically attached to the house such as a detached garage or shed.
+- Other structures – other structure coverage is included to cover any other structures located on your property that is not physically attached to the house such as a detached garage or shed.